rhammell/isw-database/README.md

 import requests
 ```

 Get a complete list of all the publications in database by using the `/publications` endpoint.
-The list is contained in the `response` field of the returned JSON.
+The list data is contained in the `response` field of the returned JSON.

 ```python
 # Make GET request